inspire-eu-validation/download-service/sos-pre-defined/at4-04-observations-offerings-identifier.md

 # Observations Offerings Identifier

-**Purpose**: Test that the Observations Offerings have an Identifier, and it is a URI according to [OGC SWE Service Model].
+**Purpose**: Test that the Observations Offerings have an Identifier, and it is a unique URI according to OGC SWE Service Model.

 **Prerequisites**